History of Strensham services

 The new £10-million northbound service area opened on 17 November 1992 and included the largest forecourt in Europe at the time with 32 pumps, and parking available for 360 cars, 130 HGVs and 15 coaches.
 The new site also included a 450-seater restaurant, burger bar, shop, picnic area and amusement arcade.
 A hotel was later added in 1995.

 The old northbound service area then became a works depot, with direct access from the new roundabout only.
 An auxiliary lane was built between the improved junction and the new service area, and Strensham became the only service area in the country with its own dedicated lane from the motorway, a claim to fame that was unique until 2017.

-The new northbound service area was built to cater for typical traffic patterns until 2015, which it broadly did, with the first significant extension opening in June 2015.
-The petrol station was the largest in Europe when it opened, with 32 pumps.
-The hotel was added in 1995.
+The new northbound service area was designed to cater for typical traffic levels until 2015, which it did, with the first significant extension opening in June 2015.

 The southbound petrol station was moved to a larger site closer to the exit.
 The old petrol station, and the transport café positioned next to it, were demolished to create coach parking.

 In 1999, the southbound amenity building had a small set of steps covered by a glass roof, with three new retail units (an old game arcade) on the right in a foyer.
 Through the doors into the main building, there were toilets on the immediate left and larger, older shop was then in the right-back corner, with amusement arcades straight ahead.
 Turning left was the servery, up the steps, with the kitchen on the left and seating all around it.

 Roadchef had added a Cafe Continental to the foyer, and a Wimpy to the restaurant.
 They were looking at introducing a Costa and Wimpy Chicken, but they reported that Strensham southbound "under-performs significantly" and came up with a bigger plan instead.